Apartments for rent in Houston: What will $1,400 get you?

 2305 McCue Road (Greater Uptown)

 The building features garage parking.
-You can also expect a mix of hardwood floors and carpeting, a dishwasher and a walk-in closet in the unit.
-For those with furry friends in tow, this property is pet-friendly.
+The listing also promises a mix of hardwood floors and carpeting, a dishwasher and a walk-in closet in the unit.
+Good news for pet lovers: The property is both dog-friendly and cat-friendly.
 Look out for a broker's fee equal to one month's rent.

-According to Walk Score's assessment, the area around this address is quite walkable, is relatively bikeable and has good transit options.
+Per Walk Score ratings, the surrounding area is very walkable, is relatively bikeable and has good transit options.

 (Check out the complete listing here.)